 - 'Blue Diamond' (Rohodoendron 'Blue Diamond'); blue-lavender flowers in spring and early summer; a dwarfish plant that is hardy in zones 7 to 9

 07 of 10

 No list of choice for shrubs with lavender flowers would be complete without mentioning the namesake sub-shrub, lavender (Lavandula spp.).
-Besides its beauty and usefulness (in medicine, in the kitchen, and in potpourri), this early-summer bloomer is deer-resistant and drought-tolerant.
-It is best-known for its fragrant leaves and blossoms.
+Besides its beauty and usefulness (in the kitchen and in potpourri), this early-summer bloomer is deer-resistant and drought-tolerant.
+It is best known for its fragrant leaves and blossoms.

-English lavender (L. angustifolia) is the most popular because of its cold-hardiness (zones 5 to 8).
-But other kinds do exist, including:
+English lavender (L. angustifolia) is the most popular species because of its cold-hardiness (zones 5 to 8).
+But other varieties do exist, including: